GoogleCloudPlatform/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/ORDERING.md

 gs://${BUCKET}/${DATASET}/${TABLE}/incremental/_config/ORDERME
 ```

-## Dealing With Out of Order Publishing to GCS During Historical Load
+## Dealing With Out-of-Order Publishing to GCS During Historical Load
 In some use cases, there is a period where incrementals that must be applied in
 order are uploaded in parallel (meaning their _SUCCESS files are expected to be
 out of order).
 This typically happens during some historical backfill period.